These questions cover commonly asked questions about the local history grants program managed by Public Record Office Victoria.

 The Local History Grants Program (LHGP) does not fund individuals.
 If you are an individual wishing to initiate a project, you must seek the support of an incorporated body willing to support and contribute to the application.
 Suitable organisations include not-for-profit community groups like historical societies and community museums.
 You will need a letter of support from the sponsoring organisation outlining their role in the project to include in your application.
 If your application is successful, the grant will be made out to the organisation that will administer and be responsible for the funds.

-To be eligible to receive Local History Grant funding any previous projects funded through the LHGP must have been formally acquitted by Public Record Office Victoria (PROV).
+To be eligible to receive Local History Grant funding any previous projects by your organisation funded through the LHGP must have been formally acquitted by Public Record Office Victoria (PROV).

-Organisations with outstanding projects must complete a Project Completion Report available on the Grants website.
+Organisations with outstanding projects must complete and submit a Project Completion Report, available in the Grants and Awards section on the PROV website.
 New applications will be accepted providing all the documentation is received and confirmed by PROV before the closing date of the new round.

 Please use the budget table provided in the application form to demonstrate how the LHGP funds (not external funds) will be expended.
 It is important that the panel can clearly see the allocation of LHGP funds for the project.
-The application form suggests a number of commonly used ‘categories’ to make the budgeting process easier.
-If there is not a common term, use ‘Other’.
+The application form suggests several commonly used ‘categories’ to make the budgeting process easier.
+If you have a budget item that does not fall under one of the available categories, use ‘Other’ and describe the category in the text box.
 You only need to fill in the areas that relate to your own project budget.

 If you have multiple items that come under the one category on the form, you can detail your spending in the Budget Explanation section of the application form.

-Always obtain a quotation from any suppliers and attach it to your application (eg. a graphic design invoice from a designer for an e-book).
-Applications that do not have quotes attached will not be considered.
-The more accurate and well-documented your application is, the less doubt or questions are in the judges minds.
+Always obtain a quotation from any suppliers and attach it to your application.
+Applications that do not have quotes attached will not be considered for funding.
+The more accurate and well-documented your application is, the less doubt or questions are in the judges' minds.
 Remember, you cannot ask for more funds later because you did not accurately cost your project initially.
 For more detailed information read Project Budget in the Application Guidelines.

 If you are registered for GST you must not include GST in your income and expenditure figures.
 You will be paid GST on top of the amount requested.